No winning ticket for Lotto 649 jackpot | FlamboroughReview.com

-However, the guaranteed $1 million prize was claimed by a ticket holder in Atlantic Canada.
+However, the guaranteed $1 million prize went to a ticket holder in Quebec.

 By The Canadian Press

-However, the guaranteed $1 million prize was claimed by a ticket holder in Atlantic Canada.
+However, the guaranteed $1 million prize went to a ticket holder in Quebec.

 By The Canadian Press

-However, the guaranteed $1 million prize was claimed by a ticket holder in Atlantic Canada.
+However, the guaranteed $1 million prize went to a ticket holder in Quebec.

 By The Canadian Press